Smurfette Jane Doe: Investigation

-Her cause of death could not be determined due to the state of her remains.
+Due to advanced decomposition, a cause of death could not be determined.
 However, concealment efforts strongly suggest foul play.
 Several findings discovered during the autopsy indicate that the girl had been impoverished or in ill health prior to her death.
-Growth arrest lines on her bones showed arrested bone development that may have been caused by malnutrition or disease during her childhood, and she only had 22 ribs instead of the standard 24.
+Growth arrest lines in her thigh bones showed arrested bone development that may have been caused by malnutrition or disease during her childhood, and she only had 22 ribs instead of the standard 24.
 The decedent had a very small bodily frame, and likely stood between 4'7 and 5 feet tall.
 The girl's skull also had a pronounced overbite, and a facial asymmetry that may have been visible during life, which was possibly caused by an illness or syndrome.
 The victim had received dental work previously in her life, but had heavy tooth decay at the time of her death.
 Dental work showed fillings on 3 lower molars.
 Isotope analysis indicated that the girl was not from Houston, but was instead from somewhere in South Texas, likely San Antonio or Austin.
 Investigators on the case have reached out to contacts in law enforcement south of the Mexico–United States border, as it is possible that the girl or her living relatives were not from the United States.
 Another lead that was investigated was the origin of the girl's distinctive shirt, but investigators were unable to trace it back to any retailer.
 Because of the victim's age, the case is being assisted by the National Center for Missing & Exploited Children.
 At least 17 girls have been ruled out as the victim.